foolishneo/contentful-api-showcase/README.md

 });
 ```

-The services is defined in `public/services/cdaApi.js`.
+The services are defined in `public/services/cdaApi.js`.
 They will communication with the remote HTTP servers via the browser's [XMLHttpRequest](https://developer.mozilla.org/en/xmlhttprequest) object or via [JSONP](http://en.wikipedia.org/wiki/JSONP).

 ```javascript
 getAssets: function () {